Small ball (baseball): Background

 Small ball is a contrast to a style sometimes called the "big inning", where batters focus more on getting extra-base hits and home runs.
 This may produce many innings with little but strikeouts and flyouts, but occasionally innings with several runs.
 By playing small ball, the team trades the longer odds of a big inning for the increased chances of scoring a single run.
 Specifically, small ball often requires the trading of an out to advance a runner and therefore historically reduced the number of batting opportunities that a team would have in a given inning.

 Small ball was once the standard by which the game was played during the "dead-ball era" at the beginning of the 20th century, when both batting averages and home-run totals dropped to historic lows.
 Teams relied on bunting and stolen bases to score runs.
 The advent of new, cork-centered baseballs in 1910, as well as the outlawing of specialty pitches such as the spitball, saw a jump in batting averages and home runs.

 By the 1950s, small ball had been forgotten with most teams relying on power hitters such as Mickey Mantle and Harmon Killebrew to score runs.
 Stolen bases totals were at a nadir, with Dom DiMaggio leading the American League in 1950 with just 15 stolen bases.
 When Paul Richards took over as the manager of the Chicago White Sox in 1951, his team had few power hitters, so he decided that he needed to manufacture runs by emphasizing speed as well as a strong defense.
 The White Sox became a contender and eventually, the team known as the Go-Go Sox won the American League championship in 1959 by relying on speed and defense.
 The Los Angeles Dodgers also used the strategy during the 1960s to win the World Series twice during the decade, relying on the pitching of Cy Young Award winners Sandy Koufax and Don Drysdale, and the base running of shortstop Maury Wills, who stole a then-record 104 bases in 1962.

-Small ball has become less common because of the general trend toward smaller parks and more home runs, especially in the American League where the designated hitter rule further increases offensive power.
+Small ball has become less common because of the general trend toward smaller parks and more home runs.
 However, all big league managers are still skilled at managing from a small ball perspective, as it is sometimes necessary, especially in critical games.
 White Sox manager Ozzie Guillén was widely credited for saying his 2005 World Series champion team played not small ball or big inning ball, but "smart ball", which has come to mean a more adaptable strategy.

 The general idea of playing small ball is much more widely accepted and used in Japan; good hitters will frequently be asked to lay down a sacrifice bunt in an attempt to advance the runner if the lead off batter reached first or second base.